joergen7/cre/README.md

                          Reason  :: {stagein | stageout, [_]} | {run, _},
                          UsrInfo :: _ ) -> _.
 ```
-The functions `do_stagein/3`, `run/2`, and `do_stageout/3` all carry the possibility to return an error.
-This possibility is usually reflected in the target language by providing a syntactic category for errors and reduction rules that handle errors in one or the other way.
+The functions `do_stagein/3`, `run/2`, and `do_stageout/3` all carry the possibility to produce a deterministic error.
+This possibility is usually reflected in the target language by providing a syntactic category for errors and reduction rules that handle errors.
 The `error_to_expr/3` function takes an application `A` and an error info field `Reason` and produces from these an error expression in the syntax of the target language.

 ##### cleanup_case/3